wechaty/docusaurus/docusaurus/docs/specs/puppet.md

 ### Wechaty Puppet Message Processing Flow

-1. The Webhook get called by the Tencent Server.
+1. The Webhook gets called by the Tencent Server.
 2. The message **event** will be propagated from the `Webhook` class to the `OfficialAccount` class:

     <https://github.com/wechaty/wechaty-puppet-official-account/blob/381ffb820fcc63e4b89a99c433b696e790e06b7a/src/official-account/official-account.ts#L116-L119>